RCA connector: History

+In the 1980s, some computer monitors and TVs had a RCA jack for composite video input.
+These were typically high end TVs for the time, a notable example being the Sony ProFeel line.
+While in theory this improved image quality by eliminating the need for an RF modulator, when connecting devices such as VCRs and computers, there was no guarantee for higher image quality.
+Later, some televisions had RCA jacks for audio and video out or component video inputs.

 Other uses

 In the most normal use, cables have a standard plug on each end, consisting of a central male connector, surrounded by a ring.
 The ring is often segmented to provide spring gripping pressure when mated.
 Devices mount the socket (female jack), consisting of a central hole with a ring of metal around it.
 The ring on the jack is slightly smaller in diameter and longer than the ring on the plug, allowing the plug's ring to fit tightly over it.
 The jack has a small area between the outer and inner rings which is filled with an insulator, typically plastic (very early versions, or those made for use as RF connectors, used ceramic).

 The RCA connector was initially used for audio signals.
 As with many other connectors, it has been adopted for uses other than originally intended, including as a DC power connector, an RF connector, and as a connector for loudspeaker cables.
-Its use as a connector for composite video signals is extremely common, but provides poor impedance matching.
+Its use as a connector for composite video signals is extremely common but provides poor impedance matching: there is neither a standard for plug impedance, nor is it feasible to provide a true match to 75 Ω due to plug dimensions.
 RCA connectors and cable are also commonly used to carry S/PDIF-formatted digital audio, with plugs colored orange to differentiate them from other typical connections.